 Showing 1-24 of 66 items

-Each year, the City of Effingham and the Effingham Convention and Visitors Bureau turn Community Park into a winter wonderland!
-Wonderland in Lights, a drive-through light display, features a variety of lighted holiday scenes including reindeer flying, Santa coming down the chimney and a Nativity scene.
-We continue to add new lighting displays each year to grow the display.
+Each year, the City of Effingham and the Effingham Convention and Visitors Bureau (CVB) turn Community Park into a winter wonderland!
+Wonderland in Lights, a drive-thru light display, features a variety of lighted holiday scenes including reindeer flying, Santa coming down the chimney, and a Nativity scene.
+In addition, to help get you in the Christmas spirit, the Effingham CVB, along with 97.9 XFM and KJ Country 102.3, continue to bring you the option to tune into continuous Christmas music on 90.7 FM while you drive through the display.
+The display opens November 25, and runs until New Year's Day, January 1.
+Hours are from 5 to 9 p.m.
+Sunday through Thursday, and from 5 to 10 p.m.
+Friday and Saturday.
+Community Park is located on East Temple Ave, Effingham, IL.
 Santa visits the Wonderland in Lights every Saturday to bring special presents to the children.
-Come drive through the light display and stick around to talk to Santa and listen to your favorite Christmas carols!
-The Wonderland in Lights is free, but donations are welcome.
+The Wonderland in Lights is free, but donations are appreciated.

 Take a self-guided tour of public art from June 2 to September 2 as part of the 2nd annual Sculpture Walk in downtown Oak Park.
 The walk features 12 world-class sculptures prominently placed among Oak Park's many shops and restaurants.

 Annual Gem and Mineral Show showing off Indian artifacts, fossils, lapidary displays, shell crafts and much more.